Ronnie McDowell

-Ronald Dean McDowell Sr. (born March 25, 1950) is an American country music artist, songwriter, and actor.
-He is best known for his 1977 song "The King Is Gone", a tribute to Elvis Presley, who had recently died.
-From that single onward, McDowell charted more than thirty Top 40 hits on the Billboard country music charts, though he never experienced further pop success after "The King is Gone."
-Two of his singles – "Older Women" and "You're Gonna Ruin My Bad Reputation" — reached Number One on the country charts, while eleven more reached Top Ten.
-He has also released more than twenty studio albums, and has been signed to Curb Records since 1986.
+Ronald Dean McDowell Sr. (born March 25, 1950) is an American country music artist.
+McDowell charted more than 30 top-40 hits on the Billboard country music charts.
+Two of his singles – "Older Women" and "You're Gonna Ruin My Bad Reputation" — reached number one on the country charts, while 11 more reached top 10.
+He has also released more than 20 studio albums, and has been signed to Curb Records since 1986.

 U.S. Navy

 McDowell served in the US Navy from 1968-72.
 He served on board the USS Hancock and USS Kitty Hawk.

 Career

-Following the death of Elvis Presley in 1977, McDowell, a devoted fan of Presley’s, recorded a song that became his first country and only pop hit with his self-penned tribute song "The King Is Gone," which he recorded on the independent Scorpion record label.
+Following the death of Elvis Presley in 1977, McDowell, a devoted fan of Presley’s, recorded a song that became his first country and only pop hit with his self-penned tribute song "The King Is Gone", which he recorded on the independent Scorpion record label.
 The record took off immediately, gaining airplay on country and pop radio stations across the United States and around the world.

-It peaked at number thirteen on Billboard's Hot 100 singles, and became a gold record.
+It peaked at number 13 on Billboard's Hot 100 singles, and became a gold record.
 In January 1978, McDowell performed the song on the NBC special, Nashville Remembers Elvis on His Birthday, in which he appeared alongside a number of Presley's contemporaries.
 To date, "The King Is Gone" has sold more than five million copies.

 McDowell was commissioned to cover a number of Presley's songs for the soundtrack to 1979 made-for-TV Presley biography film Elvis, during which Kurt Russell, portraying Presley, lip-synched to McDowell's vocals.
 He actually recorded 36 songs, but not all of them were used in the film.
 McDowell also sang the Presley vocals for the 1981 TV movie Elvis and the Beauty Queen and for the 1988 TV miniseries Elvis and Me.
 All of the Presley's vocals for the 1990 TV series, Elvis, were performed by McDowell.
 McDowell also contributed to the 1997 Showtime special, Elvis Meets Nixon.

 He scored a second hit for the Scorpion label entitled "I Love You, I Love You, I Love You" before being signed by CBS Records Epic in 1979.
 McDowell charted a string of hit singles and albums for Epic between 1979 and 1986.
-Every single release, except one, became a Top 10 hit, including "Older Women" and "You're Gonna Ruin My Bad Reputation".
+Every single release, except one, became a top-10 hit, including "Older Women" and "You're Gonna Ruin My Bad Reputation".
 Other hits during his Epic years included "Watching Girls Go By", "Personally", "You Made A Wanted Man Of Me", "Wandering Eyes", "All Tied Up", and "In a New York Minute".